'I'll go with petrol and a chainsaw': Benefit claimant's frightening threats to bomb the job centre

-Universal Credit claimant made terrifying threats to bomb Hartlepool job centre and stab staff to death
+Universal Credit claimant sentenced at Teesside Crown Court for threats to bomb Hartlepool job centre and stab staff to death

-Enraged Justin Riley, 34, said he wanted to kill job centre staff and “annihilate” them, Teesside Crown Court was told.
+Justin Riley, 34, said he wanted to kill job centre staff and “annihilate” them after feeling he had been let down by the system, Teesside Crown Court heard.

-He made the threats in a phone appointment with a health worker in October to discuss his mental health.
+He made the threats to a psychiatric nurse in a phone appointment in October.

-But Riley became increasingly irate when the health worker told him she could not give him a sick note over the phone.
+Riley, who has a history of psychiatric illness, became increasingly irate when the nurse told him she could not give him a sick note over the phone.

 Jennifer Haigh, prosecuting, said: “He became enraged and upset.”